El Hormiguero

+Recurring guests on the show include Luis Piedrahita, Raquel Martos, Marrón & El Hombre de Negro ("The Man in Black"; the scientists), and puppet ants Trancas and Barrancas (from the Spanish expression a trancas y barrancas, which means "in fits and starts").

-The first series was produced by Gestmusic, the Spanish venture of Endemol, however since the second series it has been produced by 7yAcción, a production company formed by Motos and the show's director Jorge Salvador.
+The first series was produced by Gestmusic, the Spanish venture of Endemol.
+Since the second series it has been produced by 7yAcción, a production company formed by Motos and the show's director Jorge Salvador.
 On a Cadena SER interview, he revealed that he had once been offered to take the show to Telecinco, but he preferred to stay with Cuatro.
-He eventually an accepted an offer to move to Antena 3, when Mediaset España refused to meet the €90,000 per episode fee that 7yAcción proposed.
+He eventually accepted an offer to move to Antena 3, when Mediaset España refused to meet the €90,000 per episode fee that 7yAcción proposed.

-The show won the Entertainment prize at the 2009 Rose d'Or ceremony.
+The show won the Entertainment prize at the 2009 Rose d'Or ceremony, and led the ratings in its timeslot continuously from 2014 until 2024.